aghArdeshir/insided-assessment/README.md

 # Insided Assessment

-This repository shows the commit history if its own!
+This repository shows the commit history of its own!

 # To see the result